sunnamusk/se-assignment-4-github-and-visual-studio-sunnamusk/README.md

 Introduction to GitHub:

 What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.

+GitHub is a cloud-based platform that provides version control and collaboration tools for software development, built on Git.
+It allows developers to store, track, and manage changes to their code in repositories, which can be shared publicly or privately.
+Key features include pull requests for code review, issue tracking for managing bugs and enhancements, and actions for automating workflows.
+GitHub supports collaborative development by enabling multiple developers to work on projects simultaneously, merge changes seamlessly, and maintain a history of revisions, fostering open-source contributions and team collaboration.

 Repositories on GitHub:

 GitHub is a web-based platform that provides hosting for software development and version control using Git.
 It offers a distributed version control system and source code management (SCM) functionality of Git, plus its own features.
 Here are its primary functions and features:

+GitHub is a web-based platform that hosts software development projects and provides version control using Git.
+It extends Git's distributed version control and source code management (SCM) capabilities with additional features like pull requests, which facilitate code reviews; issue tracking, for managing project tasks and bugs; and GitHub Actions, for automating development workflows.
+GitHub also supports collaborative features such as forking repositories, branching for parallel development, and integrated CI/CD tools, making it a powerful environment for teams to develop, test, and deploy software collaboratively.

 Repositories: GitHub allows users to store their projects in repositories which can be public or private.
 These repositories hold all of the project's files and each file’s revision history.
 Branching and Merges: Users can branch off the main project to experiment or develop features independently.
 Changes can then be merged back into the main branch of the project.